Ekenedili/dataviz-practice/finalproject2.md

 I would include reasoning for comparison to Ghana and have a slide for the call to action itself.
 Include reasons for why child mortality has reduced and how those factors can continue reducing mortality
 I think you could remove the red X on the child in one of the visualizations This story depicts Nigeria's progress in reducing infant/under 5 mortality.

+Before implementing this feedback, I also showed 2 classmates in the breakout room during class and salient points from their feedback:'too many bar charts, maybe make all of them one bar chart" "I really like the picture where you crossed out a child"

+### Common issues
+After reading the feedback, I realized that while screenshotting my visuals for the wireframe, I cut out important information like title of the visualization and axis labels.

+I used too many bar charts.

+I need to stick with one color scheme.

+I should consider a different way of showing that 1 in 8 children die.

+I should consider toning down the intensity of the colors I used especially the red.

+## Moving On...

+I am going to move to Shorthand to start the actual storytelling.
+I will ensure published data has the titles as well axis labels (this is in the actual data visualization) I will also play around with a group of line charts to show the general trend then an interactive bar chart for the comparisons.
+I am also leaning towards 2 calls to action: 1) To implement the UN/WHO guidelines to reduce child mortality and 2) To collect accurate data locally.
+I also want to try to see how else I can say that 1 in 8 children will die; maybe desaturate the color of one of the eight children instead of crossing out.